-Learning and the value of family.
+Learning values.
 Also with participants from China, and again in response to Chinese music, vivid and detailed memories of family celebrations were recalled.
-For example, one participant remembered: “for this song in the beginning I think… reminds something like when I, you know the song in China has the spring festival?... and… all people will get together and enjoy the dinner… [I – Does it remind you of any learning experiences you had?]… maybe maybe this one, how to say is behalf of the experience people who sit in front of TV and er celebrate the spring festival and they feel very happy and warm, warm heart about that… and although they working for 300 days and I don’t know actually they work for but they stop all things and a, a big family they get together… You will saw some little children or your grandfather or something and relatives and they saw the TV and they talking with each other and you forget all the annoying things and… yeh, the importance of family, family maybe” [H].
+For example, one participant remembered: “for this song in the beginning I think… reminds something like when I, you know the song in China has the spring festival?... and… all people will get together and enjoy the dinner… [I – Does it remind you of any learning experiences you had?]… maybe maybe this one, how to say is behalf of the experience people who sit in front of TV and er celebrate the spring festival and they feel very happy and warm, warm heart about that… and although they working for 300 days and I don’t know actually they work for but they stop all things and a, a big family they get together… You will saw some little children or your grandfather or something and relatives and they saw the TV and they talking with each other and you forget all the annoying things and… yeh, the importance of family, family maybe” [4B].

-Leaning to value time.
-Another participant from China in response to a piece of Chinese music spoke of the family, remembering the death of a grandfather, and how for the participant this had taught the lesson of the need to value time.
-Once again this referred to an event remote in the participant’s past: “It’s recall me about… when my grandfather die… and on that I still can image, image right… that day, throughout and make me learning some, I need to… do not waste time… value time [I – how old were you?]
-10, maybe not 10, maybe 8 or 9” [J].